-When we ran Serratia phage 92A1 nucleosides on the HPLC, we observed that there was no peak that matched the retention time for dC (~13 min), and instead observed a new peak that eluted just after 20 min (Figure 3, A and B).
+When we ran Serratia phage 92A1 nucleosides on the HPLC, we observed that no peak matched the retention time for dC (~13 min), and instead observed a new peak that eluted just after 20 min (Figure 3, A and B).
 This is consistent with the phage modifying 100% of its cytosines.